 For the safety of our visitors, Boggy Depot will limit its overall capacity and has also limited capacity in certain areas of the park.
 Additional areas will remain closed to the public at this time.

-Upon entering the park, all visitors are required to sign-in at the office and have temperature checks completed.
+Upon entering the park, all visitors are required to sign-in at the office.

 Patrons staying overnight have until 8 p.m. the day of their stay to check-in.